unswpcsoc/pcsocgo/README.md

-# PCSocBot
+# pcsocgo
-Bot for UNSW PCSoc Discord.
+Bot (in Golang) for UNSW PCSoc Discord.
 Stores tags, quotes, and screams at you.